 The questions definitely got me thinking.
 Although there were no definitive answers there — just questions and people sharing their personal experiences — the link seemed pretty solid to me.

 How is Clumsiness Related to ADHD?

 It makes sense that the two can be related.
-One reason we may run into doorways or trip over furniture is because, in our minds, we are already picturing the task we are going to do, not the path we are walking on to get there.
+One reason we may run into doorways or trip over furniture is that, in our minds, we are already picturing the task we are going to do, not the path we are walking on to get there.
 Our minds have moved on to the final destination.

 It could also be a lack of attention altogether.
-We are simply thinking of other things, and not being mindful of our body.
+We are simply thinking of other things, and not being mindful of our bodies.

 As a cognitive processing disorder with executive function impairment, it makes sense that those with ADHD may have difficulties with motor skills.
 As children, we are often slower at learning fine motor skills, such as tying shoelaces, and our hand-eye coordination is often impaired.

 If you have ADHD and clumsiness is an issue for you, what can you do?
 Besides just learning to accept it, there may be some things that help.

 - Medication.
 I don’t take ADHD medication, but some people I have talked to believe that when they take their medication it calms down the clumsiness.
 My daughter seems to be more in control of her body when she takes her medication.